sopherapps/hymns-api/README.md

  - Privately accessible WRITE-ONLY with need of a JWT auth token for admins only
  - Very fast, due to use of embedded document-oriented database
  - Can have multiple translations for each song
+ - CLI to do some devOps chores e.g. create new admin users etc.

 ## Contributing